Tierra Whack: 2015–2017: Career beginnings

-2018–present: Whack World and weekly singles
+2018–2023: Whack World and weekly singles

-Whack's debut fifteen-track mixtape, Whack World, was released on May 30, 2018 and received a "Best New Music" accolade from Pitchfork.
+Whack's debut fifteen-track mixtape, Whack World, was released on May 30, 2018, and received a "Best New Music" accolade from Pitchfork.
 Critics praised the unusual format of the album—each song lasting precisely one minute.
 She released each short track on Instagram, each accompanied by a short film directed by Thibaut Duverneix and Mathieu Léger.
 The multimedia project received widespread critical acclaim.
 Robert Christgau gave the album an A-minus and reported in Vice that his wife, fellow critic Carola Dibbell, loved the video, saying, "it gave me reason for living".

 Often referred to as the "Missy Elliott" of this generation, Whack has gained a great amount of acclaim for the creativity and eccentricity of her music videos.
 The track "Mumbo Jumbo" received a nomination for Best Music Video for the 2019 Grammy Awards.
 In October 2018, Whack traveled to Tokyo for a long-term artistic sabbatical.

 In an episode of Genius' The Cosign series on YouTube in which current artists who have been in the industry have the opportunity to watch videos of newer artists, rapper Remy Ma chose to cosign Whack.
 Even though she mentioned seeing potential in each of the artists, Remy said, "I pick(ed) her because I feel like she brought the entire package as far as the song, the delivery, the vocals, and the actual visual.
 I feel like she did something that was super out of the ordinary, and I enjoyed it...
 I wanna watch it again."
 In the episode of The Cosign, Whack's music video for her single "Unemployed" was put in a group with music videos from other female MCs including Kash Doll, CupcakKe, Mulatto, Tay Money, and That Girl Lay Lay.